Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Visit the Life Sciences Centre

 Opened in May 2000, the Life Sciences Centre is a great day out for the whole family.
-With planetarium show, special exhibits, the experiment zone and science theatre shows, the Life Science centre aims to educate and inspire all ages.
+With a planetarium show, special exhibits, the experiment zone and science theatre shows, the Life Science centre aims to educate and inspire all ages.

 Located in Newcastle city centre, the Life Sciences Centre is easily accessible from the airport around a 25-minute journey away.